tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

   // ...
   ```

-  as a result Xcode project will not compile on another machine (most likely -
+  as a result Xcode project will not build on another machine (most likely - I
-  I didn't try).
+  didn't try).

 - separate case-insensitive APFS volume + mount